asterics/FLipMouse/Documentation/MarkdownManual/FLipMouseUserManual.md

 This action activates the configuration slot with the given name (if it exists).
 The name can be specified in the text field.
 This action is only relevant if you have stored multiple FLipMouse configuration slots.
 The LEDs indicate the slot number as described above.

 **Calibrate middle position**
 This action starts the calibration sequence for the middle position of the stick.
-Please refer to the description “*Calibration of the stick’s middle position*”.
+Please refer to the description [“*Calibration of the stick’s middle position*”](https://github.com/asterics/FLipMouse/blob/master/Documentation/UserManual/Markdown/FLipMouseUserManual.md#calibration-of-the-sticks-middle-position).

 #### Action category: Infrared

 **Play / Hold / Stop Infrared Command**
 This action replays the infrared (IR-)code with the given command name.
 The existing (recorded) IR-commands can be selected from the drop-down menu.
 The *play* action sends the recorded code once, whereas the *hold* action repeats the code until the user activity ends.
-For more information about infrared codes please refer to section “*Infrared Code Recording and Replay*”.
+For more information about infrared codes please refer to section [“*Infrared Code Recording and Replay*”](https://github.com/asterics/FLipMouse/blob/master/Documentation/UserManual/Markdown/FLipMouseUserManual.md#infrared-code-recording-and-replay).

 #### Action category: Macro

 **Execute Command Macro**
 This action allows running a so-called command macro which consists of several individual actions.
 Thus, a desired sequence of actions can be performed which consists for example of a number of mouse moves, mouse clicks, text inputs or key presses.
 This action is powerful, but also a bit more complicated because the individual actions must be specified in form of so-called AT-commands which are separated by semicolons.
 For example: the following command macro will move the mouse cursor 100 steps to the left, 20 steps up, then wait 100 milliseconds and then perform a left mouse click: “MX 100; MY -20; WA 100; CL”.
-For a list and detailed explanation of all supported AT-commands, see appendix or have a look at the [FLipMouse Wiki / Github pages](https://github.com/asterics/FLipMouse/wiki/at-api).
+For a list and detailed explanation of all supported AT-commands see [appendix](https://github.com/asterics/FLipMouse/blob/master/Documentation/UserManual/Markdown/FLipMouseUserManual.md#supported-macro-commands) or have a look at the [FLipMouse Wiki / Github pages](https://github.com/asterics/FLipMouse/wiki/at-api).

 ### Tab SLOTS